kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

       Determining which corrections have been addressed and which still require attention requires manual comparison of successive proofs.
     </td>
     <td>
-     The system shall provide both the Managing Editor and the DTP Specialist with a consolidated list of annotations for the current chapter, showing their status, allowing filtering by status and providing direct navigation to the associated text or visual element where that element is available in the current layout.
+    The system shall provide both the Managing Editor and the DTP Specialist with a consolidated list of correction annotations for the current chapter, showing their status.
     </td>
   </tr>
 </table>

 ---

 ## 2.2.
+Open Questions & Further Considerations

+The following aspects were considered during the analysis but intentionally left outside the scope of this mini case study:

+1. Should submitting trial-edited text automatically create a correction annotation?
+2. What should happen to annotations if the associated text or visual element no longer exists in a new layout version?
+3. Should the Managing Editor be able to manually reassign such annotations to another element?
+4. Should resolved corrections remain visible in the layout, or only in the correction list?
+5. Should users be able to filter corrections by status or other criteria?
+6. Should the correction list provide direct navigation to the associated element in the layout?
+7. Should previous layout versions and their corrections remain accessible?
+---

+## 2.2.
 Business Rules

 ### BR-01 — Trial Edit Scope
-The Managing Editor may trial-edit body text, headings and captions in the interactive preview to evaluate text fit and submit it as a requested correction.
-Trial edits are visible only to the Managing Editor and are not shared with the DTP Specialist unless submitted as a requested correction.
-The Managing Editor cannot reposition, resize or otherwise modify layout or visual elements in the preview.
+The Managing Editor may trial-edit body text, headings and captions in the interactive preview to evaluate text fit.
+Trial edits are visible only to the Managing Editor and do not modify the production source file or create a correction annotation.

 ### BR-02 — Production File Ownership
 Only the DTP Specialist applies accepted text, layout and visual changes to the production source file.
-Changes made in the interactive preview do not modify the production source file.
+Changes made in the interactive preview, including trial edits, do not modify the production source file.

 ### BR-03 — Correction Resolution
 The DTP Specialist may change an annotation's status from `Open` to `Resolved` only after applying the requested correction to the production source file.